 Planning to Pursue One of the Hardest Engineering Majors?

-No one declares an engineering major without knowing that it鈥檚 going to be tough.
-Classes like statics, dynamics, C++, and chemistry routinely prove to be a challenge to students.
-Additionally, introductory courses at the beginning of the specific majors are typically very difficult for new college students because they require a full-blown shift in your state of mind: you鈥檙e essentially learning to think like an engineer, which, for better or worse, is probably not how you鈥檙e thinking about the world as a high school student.
+No one declares an engineering major without knowing it is going to be tough.
+Classes like statics, dynamics, C++ programming, and chemistry routinely prove challenging to students who arrived on campus thinking they had a handle on math and physics.
+Introductory courses at the beginning of any specific engineering major are typically very difficult for new college students because they require a full-blown shift in your state of mind: you are essentially learning to think like an engineer, which, for better or worse, is probably not how you were thinking about the world as a high school student.

 Additional Resources

-We hope you found this article to be useful in deciding on a college major.
+We hope this article was useful as you weigh a college major.
 If you enjoyed this blog, you may also wish to explore: